Developing and implementing a competitive pricing strategy for your business is crucial to staying competitive in the long term.

 : Artificially inflating a price to make a product seem exclusive and aspirational.

-- Variable pricing: Involves adjusting prices up or down as the market changes.
+- Variable pricing: Adjusting prices up or down as market conditions change.
 It’s wise to make these adjustments occasionally, even if this isn’t your primary strategy.
-Many companies change their pricing based on demand.
-For example, consider a seasonal beach or hotel business that flexes pricing based on the week of the year.
+Many companies adjust their pricing in response to demand.
+For example, consider a seasonal beach or hotel business that adjusts pricing by week of the year.

 - Leader pricing: Setting a low price, even taking a loss, introducing customers to your brand or product for the first time.